SalOrak/salorak.es/content/projects/whaler-el.md

 +++
 title="Whaler Emacs"
 description="A port of Whaler.nvim to the Emacs ecosystem.
-It is a minimalistic and highly customizable project manager.
-Available on MELPA." weight=1 date=2025-10-10
+It is a minimalistic and highly customizable project manager." weight=901 date=2024-11-24
 [taxonomies]
 tags=["emacs","elisp"]